nimitz-Bear/MaxMap/README.md

 ---

 - `map` returns a URL that will show a map of cities representing your server's members
-- `addcity` add your city to the map
+- `add-city` add your city to the map
-- `removecity` remove your city from the map
+- `remove-city` remove your city from the map

 ## Data